mcf-rocha/jira-epic-based-timeline/README.md

 Note that you may also work with cards/epics from more than one Board.

-Example of data imported to Google Spreasheets
+Example of data presented as a Pivot Table after being imported to Google Spreasheets:

 ![Epic level timeline](docs/img1.png)

 ![Drill down by Cards](docs/img2.png)

+The very same type of table is presented in txt mode when you choose to visualize data from the standard output.